quiltdata/t4/docs/API Reference/Bucket.md

 ## Bucket.set\_meta(self, key, meta)  {#Bucket.set\_meta}

-Sets user metadata on key in bucket.
+Sets user metadata on a `key` in the bucket.

 __Arguments__